 Amplifying or recording choir vocals can be a huge challenge for audio engineers to work successfully.
 Think you can easily set up some mics on your own for a choir?
 Think again!

-Microphones can get tricky when it comes to the studio and live setups where multiple amplifiers are running at the same time.
+Microphones can get tricky when it comes to studio and live setups where multiple amplifiers are running at the same time.
 Too many mics can cause feedback, and not enough mics won't properly pick up all the voices.

 Types of mics often fall into two different categories: dynamic and condenser mics.
 Dynamic mics are great for solos in live settings and can provide a very rich and focused tone for singers that blends well with instrumentation.